How to Keep a Potted Christmas Tree Alive So You Can Plant It Afterward

 Small conifer tree in a black plastic pot in a tree nursery

-How to care for a potted Christmas tree
+Caring for a potted Christmas tree

-Acclimating your potted tree
+Acclimate your potted tree

-After purchase, keep your potted Christmas tree outdoors for as long as possible.
+After purchase, keep your potted tree outdoors for as long as possible.
 I know, it’s a bit anti-climactic if the big Christmas tree hunt is a beloved family tradition, but the reality is that they just don’t like being in our warm and dry homes.

-It’s a good idea to make the time your tree has to spend indoors as short as possible by not bringing it inside until about a week or two before Christmas.
+It’s a good idea to make the time your tree has to spend indoors as short as possible by not bringing it inside until a week or two before Christmas.
 (That means no day-after-Thanksgiving tree shopping!)

 Once you bring your living tree home, an acclimation period of about a week in a garage or other cool indoor spot helps make the transition from outdoors to indoors less hard on the plant.
+If you lack a suitable space, keep your potted tree in a sheltered area outside (like a covered porch or patio).

 Provide enough light